 A statement explaining how the plan meets these basic conditions needs to accompany the plan.
 In addition, the statement needs to document the process the group has been through.

-Providing the submitted plan meets these requirements the District Council will then formally publicise the proposals for six weeks and invite representations.
+Providing the submitted plan meets these requirements the Council will then formally publicise the proposals for six weeks and invite representations.
 This is commonly referred to as the Regulation 16 consultation.

-The District Council will work with the qualifying body to appoint an independent examiner.
+The Council will work with the qualifying body to appoint an independent examiner.
 The role of the examiner is to consider any representations and to check that it meets the basic conditions.
 This includes checking it:

 Is appropriate having regard to national policy